edgio-docs/edgio-docs/guides/starter.md

 ## Make sure your pages are cachable

-The XDN will only prefetch and accelerate pages that are cachable, i.e. do not have user specific content.
+{{ PRODUCT_NAME }} will only prefetch and accelerate pages that are cachable, i.e. do not have user specific content.
 The good news is that most pages can be made cachable with only a few adjustments.
 Let's walk through an example.

 ![Ecommerce homepage with a badge indicating the number of items in the cart](/images/starter/user-content-example.png)